Venemo/puzzle-master-web/README.md

 * **PM.RenderLoop** - an efficient rendering implementation based on `requestAnimationFrame`
 * **PM.Game** - manages game logics and interaction
-* **PM.Piece** - represents a single piece of the puzzle, implementing coordinate transforms and similar yummy things
+* **PM.Piece** - represents a single piece of the puzzle, implementing coordinate transformations and similar delicious things
 * **PM.creation** - singleton for generating puzzle pieces

 Everything is wired together in `app.js` which initializes the UI and starts the game.

 #### PM.RenderLoop

-This is the rendering loop that is responsible for drawing the game and driving animations.
+This is the rendering loop that is responsible for drawing the game and driving animations based on `requestAnimationFrame`.
 It's highly efficient because:

 * It doesn't repaint when the scene hasn't changed